 The Essential Child and Adolescent Statute (ECA) enacted in 1990 and Law 12,594 establishing the National System of Socio-Educational Care in 2012 emphasize the importance of integrating the efforts of various entities such as the Public Prosecution, Public Defender's Office, Judiciary, and Social Assistance, Health and Public Safety Policies to ensure initial care for adolescents, some federal states do not yet have this system integrated into their social and educational services.
-Recommendation No. 87/2021 of the National Council of Justice (CNJ) complements the aforementioned norms by establishing parameters for the consolidation and strengthening of a qualified, interdisciplinary assistance based on the needs of the arrested adolescent, in equipments called Nucleos de Atendimento Integrado - NAI (Integrated Attention Cells)26.
+Recommendation No. 87/2021 of the National Council of Justice (CNJ) complements the aforementioned norms by establishing parameters for the consolidation and strengthening of a qualified, interdisciplinary assistance based on the needs of the arrested adolescent, in equipment called Nucleos de Atendimento Integrado - NAI (Integrated Attention Cells)37.

 Despite international standards calling for detention to be the last resort solution for children, in Brazil, in practice, deprivation of liberty of children is widely used as a last resort.
 Children can be sentenced up to three years in detention, with an average of 18 months in detention, exposed to torture and cruel, inhuman and degrading treatment and punishment, and in detention conditions amounting to those.
 Overuse of detention in socio-educative units leads to overcrowding, and further degrading detention conditions.
+According to the 2023 Annual Survey of the National Socio-Educational Assistance System - SINASE 38, there are 505 (five hundred and five) socio-educational centers in Brazil that serve adolescents in deprivation and restriction of liberty, an increase compared to 2017, when there were 484.